Planning a trip to London and wondering what to pack? These helpful tips will keep you warm, dry, and looking posh!

 When I was doing my research for this blog, I found these amazing Hunter loafers that are, you guessed it - rubber!
 I've never tried them on (and I certainly wouldn't give them their first try on a big trip to London!), but they could be worth investigating if you're looking for another, very waterproof option!

 Depending on the time of year, the U.K.'s damp weather can really be bone chilling.
+Of course, there's on better place to warm up than London - pubs, tea, and a Sunday roast: all invented to warm these people up!
 I personally like a bit of a turtleneck for everyday wear, even in spring - many of these pictures are from mid-April, to avoid needing a scarf.
-Barbour, unsurprisingly has classic options such as this option and cozy crewneck.
+I've found quite a few that I like from Eileen Fisher.
 Similarly, here are a few crewneck, roll collar, and turtleneck sweater selections from a few other vendors!

 If you're fortunate enough to encounter some days of lovely British sunshine, enjoy!
 I'd still bring the umbrella out with you in the morning, if I were you (the picture of me with Sir Winston, the trench coat, and the umbrella was taken the same week as the shot below!).
 But, for the warm days, I personally like a dress and a light jacket, along with a pair of loafers to protect the feet during all the walking!
 (My American readers should be reminded that Europeans do not wear beach flip flops unless they are...you guessed it!
 Also, your feet would get filthy in metro London without proper shoes!).
 Modcloth has some phenomenal loafers, which would, of course, also be lovely for drearier days, though I'd be careful in the rain.
 If you're looking for less of an investment, TJ Maxx always has a good selection, though you may have to dig to find your size and the right fit.